nttgin/BGPalerter/README.md

 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

 # BGPalerter
-Self-configuring BGP monitoring tool, which will allow you to monitor in **real-time** if:
+Self-configuring BGP monitoring tool, which will allows you to monitor in **real-time** if:
 * any of your prefixes loses visibility;
 * any of your prefixes is hijacked;
-* your AS is announcing a RPKI invalid prefix (e.g. not matching prefix length);
+* your AS is announcing RPKI invalid prefixes (e.g. not matching prefix length);
-* your AS is announcing a prefix not covered by a ROA;
+* your AS is announcing prefixes not covered by a ROAs;
 * your AS is announcing a new prefix that was never announced before;
 * one of the AS path used to reach your prefix matches a specific condition defined by you.